CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 ### What You'll Get

-- You'll get a job description
+- You'll get a job description.
+You must apply for this job because the interview will be based on this job description.
-- If you contact the hiring manager, you might also get extra information about the role
+- If you contact the "hiring manager", you might also get extra information about the role
+- You will also get a [list of job descriptions](/jobs) that you can choose from for your other applications.

 ### What You'll Make

-- A tweaked CV that targets the specific job description
+- Tweaked CVs that target each specific job description
-- A persuasive cover letter that helps you stand out
+- Persuasive cover letters that helps you stand out

 ## 🧪 Activities

 {{<note type="activity" title="1.
 Applying">}}
-Review a provided job description and write your CV and cover letter in order to apply:
+Review the provided job description and write your CV and cover letter in order to apply:

 - Use everything you have learned to tailor your CV and cover letter.
 - Make sure you show how you meet at least 60% of the job criteria.
 - _Please anonymise your application_: use a random fake name and contact details.
-Do not put your own phone number or email address on your application, though you should use your real experience and education.
+Do not put your own phone number or email address on your application, though you should use your experience and education as you would on LinkedIn.
 This is to protect your privacy.
-- Please submit your application by pull request to this website using the detailed instructions below.
+- Please submit your applications by pull request to this website using the detailed instructions below.

 {{</note>}}